gbif/model-material/data-mapping.md

 ## General considerations

 In this document we will use figures to illustrate the structure of the UM.
 These figures take the form of Entity-Relationship (ER) diagrams.
 The figures do not necessarily show the full set of fields for the tables they represent, nor do they show data types and other constraints.
 At times we will show snippets of the schema (such as table definitions) for reference.
 The definitive version of the tables to populate is in [schema.sql](./schema.sql).
+The term names in the figures are given in lowerCamelCase (e.g., `eventType`) and correspond to their equivalents in lower_snake_case in the database (e.g., `event_type`).

 You will not be expected to parse the data in your database to make it fit into the UM, but you will be asked in some cases to provide explicit data in the UM that are only implicit in your data.
 For example, you may have database records based on material in your collection, but no field that identifies the event during which that material was collected.
 In the UM those would be non-overlapping and required concepts, and each MUST be identified separately.